-This program will be extended to the Sunshine Coast campus from 2019.
+This program will be extended to the Sunshine Coast Health Institute from 2019.

 This degree will help you take your first step on the road to becoming a doctor.
 Through a combination of problem-based learning, small group practical and clinical skills sessions, plus extensive clinical placements and considerable online support, you will develop the skills, knowledge and attributes necessary to succeed as an intern.
 As a graduate, you will be caring and competent and have a fundamental understanding of the science of medicine.